quakelive-server-standards/quakelive-server-standards/README.md

 Furthermore there are two directories `standard` and `evolved`.
 The former one containing the carefully drafted and voted upon Quake Live server standards and the latter one containing evolved configurations which later on might be integrated into the standard.

-In some cases there are also additional directories which are explained in the corresponding README.md of these.
+In some cases there are also additional directories which are explained in the corresponding README.md files of these.

 ### Docker-driven server framework